Can I Eat Expired Canada Blueberry?

 Expert Source

-"According to the CDC, fresh blueberries should be stored in the refrigerator at 40Β°F or below and consumed within 10 to 14 days for optimal quality and safety."
+"According to USDA guidelines, fresh blueberries can be stored in the refrigerator at 40°F or below and should be consumed within 10 to 14 days of purchase for optimal quality and safety."

 Fresh Canada Blueberry